How Community Reduces Customer Acquisition Cost for SaaS

 If 100 visitors become 3 customers, CAC is high.

-If 100 visitors become 6 customers, CAC drops.
+If 100 visitors become 6 customers, CAC drops significantly.

 They show how problems are solved.